 The Permanent Orienteering Courses

 There are two finishes, labelled F1 and F2 on the map.
-F1 is the finish for the white course.
-F2 is the finish for the other courses.
+F1 is the finish for the white, green & blue courses.
+F2 is the finish for the yellow, orange & red courses.

 Controls: The controls you are looking for are 4"x4" wooden posts with red and white coded tops and with the same number as on the map. mark down the letter codes in the correct numbered squares on your control card.

 Maps: These courses have been planned by Deeside Orienteering Club in accordance with normal orienteering practice.
 However, as it is not possible to keep a constant eye on the area, users must accept that neither the Club nor the Forestry Commission can be held responsible for any accidents, injuries, loss or damage.